Uprooted traveler logo

-Between its active volcanoes, rugged coastline, and stunning beaches, it’s no surprise that the Big Island has several incredible hiking trails to explore.
-But if you’ve only got a short time on the island, you may find it difficult to choose which one is worth it.
-Here’s the 7 best hikes on the Big Island to enjoy while you’re in paradise.
+Between its active volcanoes, rugged coastline, and stunning beaches, it’s no surprise that the Big Island has seemingly countless incredible hiking trails to explore.
+Accordingly, if you’ve only got a short time on the island, it can be challenging to choose which one is worth it.
+After hiking all over the island, though, I’ve narrowed down the 8 best hikes on the Big Island to enjoy while you’re in paradise.

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.